You must be prepared for her heat cycles if you have a female puppy.

-It is always recommended to wait for your dog’s second or third heat cycle before getting her bred with a male dog to avoid any health issues.
+For your dog not to have any health issues, it is best to wait for your dog’s second or third heat cycle before getting her bred with a male dog.

 Bleeding is one of the signs in the heat cycle that a female dog experiences.

-For a dog owner, it is significant to know about the heat cycle signs, stages, and care that a female dog requires.
-So let’s get started.
+It is significant for a dog owner to know about the heat cycle signs, stages, and care required by a female dog.

 You will notice blood spots here and there inside your house.

 Other visible signs appear during a heat cycle, including genital swelling when the dog starts to lick herself.

 In addition, the females ask for male dogs’ attention as they want to mate.

 Your female dog will appear to be more receptive to male dogs for mating during the second week of her heat period.

 Another visible sign of a heat period is spraying.

 This sign can irritate you when the female dog sprays her urine to attract male dogs with her pheromones.